Achilles107/mustache-filter-app/README.md

-# Area62
+# SparkLens

-Area62 is an Android application that allows users to record and save videos using the device's camera, and view and rename the saved videos.
+SparkLens is an Android application that allows users to record and save videos using the device's camera, and view and rename the saved videos.
 It also incorporates augmented reality (AR) functionality by overlaying 3D models on users' faces in real-time during video recording.

 ## Features